ZhihaoGu11/TyrLoc/README.md

         └─ lora_data           // Raw data of LoRa signal

 ## Send us Feedback!
 Our work is open source for research purposes, and we want to polish it further!
 So let us know if you find/fix any bug or know how to speed up or improve any part of TyrLoc.

 ## Citation
+If TyrLoc hepls your research, please cite the paper in your publications.
     @inproceedings{gu2021tyrloc,
     author = {Gu, Zhihao and He, Taiwei and Yin, Junwei and Xu, Yuedong and Wu, Jun},
     title = {TyrLoc: A Low-Cost Multi-Technology MIMO Localization System with a Single RF Chain},